U.S. World Business Lifestyle

 We collect various types of information from and about users of our Website and Services, including information:

-• Personal Information - Information that can be used to identify you, such as your name, email address, postal address, telephone number, username, account credentials, and payment information (such as credit or debit card number);
+• Personal Information - Information that identifies, relates to, describes, or could reasonably be linked to you, such as your name, email address, postal address, telephone number, username, account credentials, and payment information (such as credit or debit card information processed through our payment providers).

-• Non-Personal Information - Data that does not directly identify you, such as device identifiers (e.g., IP address, browser type, device type), browsing history, referring URLs, usage statistics, or aggregated data; and
+• Non-Personal Information - Information that does not directly identify you, such as browser type, device type, usage statistics, referring URLs, and aggregated data.

 • Sensitive Information - In limited circumstances, we may collect sensitive information such as payment details or authentication credentials, which are handled securely and in compliance with applicable laws; and

-• User-Generated Content - Information you voluntarily submit to the Website, such as comments, reviews, or other content you post; and
+• User-Generated Content - Information you voluntarily submit to the Website, such as comments, reviews, or other content you post.

-• Geolocation Information - We may collect general location information based on your IP address or, with your permission, precise geolocation through your device;
+• Geolocation Information - We may collect general location information based on your IP address and, where permitted by your device settings and applicable law, precise geolocation information.

-• About your internet connection, the equipment you use to access our Website, and usage details.
+• Technical and Usage Information - Information about your internet connection, the equipment you use to access our Website, and details regarding how you interact with the Website.

 We collect this information: